 Emotional resilience is guided by a series of key traits.
 Some of them include:

 - A positive outlook: Optimism might be the strongest trait in those with emotional resilience.
-Leaders with a positive outlook are able to find silver linings even during turbulent times.
-Even more importantly, emotionally resilient people can understand, accept and account for negative outcomes while simultaneously focusing their energy on how to work toward positive opportunities instead.
+Leaders with a positive outlook are able to find the silver lining even during turbulent times.
+More importantly, emotionally resilient people can understand, accept and account for negative outcomes while simultaneously focusing their energy on how to work toward positive opportunities instead.

 - A strong sense of humor: Surprisingly enough, a strong sense of humor is one of the greatest common threads between emotionally resilient leaders.
-Being able to turn difficulties into laughable moments allows you to see otherwise harrowing moments as obstacles to overcome rather than threats to avoid.
+Being able to turn challenges into laughable moments allows you to see them as obstacles to overcome rather than threats to avoid.

-- Sympathy and empathy: Emotional resilience is a close cousin of emotional intelligence.
+- Compassion: Emotional resilience is a close cousin of emotional intelligence.
 The ability to understand the different perspectives of coworkers, colleagues, employees and external third parties — such as clients and shareholders — is an enormously powerful trait when it comes to moving past mistakes, learning from difficulties and overcoming challenges.

 - Spirituality: While most people think of spirituality in terms of a religious connection to a higher power, any kind of connection with your spiritual roots is an indicator of strong emotional resilience.
-Engaging in meditation, performing spiritual yoga or attending a regular religious service are all ways to continue to cultivate emotional resilience.
+Engaging in journaling, meditation, yoga, or religious services are all ways to continue to cultivate emotional resilience.